How to Optimize Your Newsletter Landing Page to Get More Subscribers

 Your newsletter About page is either earning subscribers or losing them.
 Learn exactly what to include to increase your newsletter subscribers without spending on ads.

 Trust drives conversions.
 When someone is deciding whether to share their email address, they're evaluating risk.
-A clear, confident About page removes that friction and gives new subscribers the confidence to commit.
+A clear, confident landing page removes that friction and gives new subscribers the confidence to commit.
 Conversion experts at CXL consistently find that improving the clarity of a value proposition is often the single most impactful change you can make to a key entry page, sometimes producing the largest single conversion uplift of any update.

 1. Who You Are